mhib/combusken/README.md

 ### Move Overhead
 Time buffer in ms. Should be increased when you notice time-losses.

+### Ponder
+Set when engine is used in "thinking on opponent's time" mode.
+Alters time management algorithm to use slightly more time.

 ## CLI options
 ### `combusken bench`
 Runs benchmark